divisionbyz0rro/Infiniscryption/Spells/package/README.md

 - A spell with All Strike and Create Dams will attempt to put a beaver dam in every space on the boad.
 - A spell with Tri Strike and Direct Damage will deal one damage to the targeted space and both adjacent spaces.
 - A spell with Split Strike and Explode On Death will only explode once.

+Note that custom "strike" abilities are not supported - only Split, Tri, and All.

 ## Adding a spell through the API